esuldin/dump1090/README.md

-Dump1090 was written during some free time during xmas 2012, it is an hobby project so I'll be able to address issues and improve it only during free time, however you are incouraged to send pull requests in order to improve the program.
+Dump1090 was written during some free time during xmas 2012, it is an hobby project so I'll be able to address issues and improve it only during free time, however you are encouraged to send pull requests in order to improve the program.
 A good starting point can be the TODO list included in the source distribution.